-Although vacuum Einstein equations unquestionably describe a spin-2 massless particle as the carrier of the gravitational force , the FLRW model of cosmology\cite{friedman1,lematre1,robertson,walker} includes a scalar field which is the scale size of the universe and is only time dependent due to the idealization of isotropy and homogeneity.
+Although vacuum Einstein equations unquestionably describe a spin-2 massless particle as the carrier of the gravitational force, the FLRW model of cosmology\cite{friedman1,friedman2,lematre1,lematre2,robertson,walker} includes only a scalar field which is the scale size of the universe and is only time dependent due to the idealization of isotropy and homogeneity.
 This paper concentrates on this scalar mode and investigates how much can be explained by neglecting the tensor mode of general relativity.
-Historically, first Einstein and then Nordstrom\cite{Nordstorm} initially considered such theories, but they were later abandoned due to success of Einstein's General Relativity.
-The importance of the scalar fields in physics has gained renewed importance due the successes of the standard model\cite{weinberg,abdussalam,glashow} of particle physics which says that the masses of all the massive elementary particles(the leptons, the quarks and the weak bosons) are given by a dimensionless coupling times the vacuum expectation value of the Higgs field.
+Historically, first Einstein and then Nordstrom\cite{Nordstorm,Nordstorm1,Nordstorm2} initially considered such theories, but they were later abandoned due to the successes of Einstein's General Relativity.
+Scalar fields in physics have gained renewed importance due to the triupmh of the standard model\cite{weinberg,abdussalam,glashow} of particle physics which says that the masses of all the massive elementary particles (the leptons, the quarks and the weak bosons) are given by a dimensionless coupling times the vacuum expectation value of the Higgs field.
 Although this value is time independent in the standard model, it is natural to consider that it may well depend on the cosmological time scale t, so that the trajectory of a particle in cosmic time scales is given by the geodesic action

 where $m_0$ is the present mass of the particle, $\Phi(t)$ is the cosmological vacuum expectation value of the Higgs field and $\Phi_0$ is its present value with $a_0$ being the present scale size of the universe.
 One immediate question which arises is what principle determines $\Phi(t)$.
-The most natural choice for determining this is the Einstein–Hilbert action\cite{hilbert} which says that the field equation of $\phi(t)$ is given by the Lagrangian
+The most natural choice for determining this is the Einstein–Hilbert action\cite{hilbert} with the reduced Lagrangian

-which for a closed universe with $k=+1$ describes a scalar particle whose Compton wavelength is the size of the universe, $a_0$.
+Without any source term for cosmology, this describes a scalar particle whose Compton wavelength is same as the size of the universe, $a_0$, for $k=+1$.